SAP/fundamental-react/README.md

     npm install fundamental-react
     ```

-1. As some components are currently packaged together with their respective `scss`, you will need to edit your webpack configuration to handle these files.
-See [sass-loader](https://github.com/webpack-contrib/sass-loader).
+1. All components are currently packaged together with their respective `css`, you will need to edit your webpack configuration to handle these files.
+See [css-loader](https://github.com/webpack-contrib/css-loader).

-1. Load the `fundamental-styles` styles.
-This is now packaged as a dependency with `fundamental-react`.
-If using create-react-app, this will be in `App.css`.

-    ```css
-    @import '~fundamental-styles/scss/fundamental-styles-ie11.css';
-    ```

-    > **NOTE:** Once all components are packaged with their respective `scss`, this step will not be needed.

 1. Import components as needed.
 See [Component Documentation](https://sap.github.io/fundamental-react/) for examples and API details.
     ```javascript